DL_POLY 5: Calculation of system properties on the fly for very large systems via massive parallelism: Introduction

 This interaction between experiments, theory and simulation has proven to be very productive and has naturally found wide applications in physics, chemistry, materials and earth sciences, engineering, biological and medical sciences etc, from purely academic research to real-world industrial applications.
 These applications include those in the strategic priority areas of energy, environment, advanced materials and health.
 It is hard to imagine the current state of these areas without MD and other types of computer modelling.
 Many practising scientists have taken MD simulations on board to the extent that they consider themselves as combined experimentalist-modellers or theorist-modellers.

 As for any method, MD simulations have their limitations and associated domain of applicability.
-Several important ones have been relaxed or lifted through the developments of the last decades; others remain unsolved, including the important issue of small system size.
+Several important ones have been relaxed or lifted through the developments of the last decades; others remain unsolved, including the impact of small system size on on simulated properties, such as diffusion coefficients \cite{celebi2021finite}.

 One of the strengths of MD is its ability to access small length scales of nanometers and short time scales of picoseconds or beyond where few experimental methods can measure.
 Early MD simulations were able to simulate about 100 particles for typically tens of picoseconds.
 With increasing computer power, simulations of millions of atoms on a personal computer is now routine, with simulation times extending to nanoseconds and above.